-Bereavement is a universal and normative experience.
-However, this does not minimize the impact of a loss.
+Bereavement is a normative experience that is universal in nature, but this does not minimize the impact of a loss.
 The death of someone close to a child often has a profound and lifelong effect on the child and may result in a range of both short- and long-term reactions.
-Children and families may experience grief after other forms of loss than death, including loss of a parent through divorce, deployment, deportation, or incarceration.
-Pediatricians, within a patient-centered medical home, are in an excellent position to provide support and guidance to families before, during, and after a loss and can provide assistance and support in a number of areas, including the following:
+Pediatricians, within a patient-centered medical home, are in an excellent position to provide anticipatory guidance to caregivers before, during, and after a loss and can provide assistance and support in a number of areas, including the following:

-- exploring and confirming that children understand what has occurred and what death means, based in part on their developmental stage; - supporting the family by educating them about the developmentally informed understanding of the grieving process and with advice and support on related issues; - helping to identify prolonged or severe guilt, fear, worry, or depressive symptoms or other grief reactions that suggest the need for further evaluation and referral; - providing reassurance to children who become concerned about their own health or those of family members; - providing effective interventions to grieving children and families in the office to address common grief reactions; - informing families about local resources that can provide additional assistance; and - offering advice on funeral attendance of children.
+- exploring and confirming that children understand what has occurred and what death means; - helping to identify reactions such as guilt, fear, worry, or depressive symptoms that suggest the need for further discussion or services; - providing reassurance to children who become concerned about their own health or those of family members; - offering support to grieving children and their families to minimize their distress and accelerate their adjustment; - informing families about local resources that can provide additional assistance; and - offering advice on funeral attendance of children.

-Pediatricians also can play an important role in supporting parents and other caregivers after the death of a child, even in the absence of surviving siblings. ^{4-6} In addition, children may experience grief in response to a range of other losses, such as separation from parents because of deployment, incarceration, deportation, or divorce, which may be helped by similar caring strategies.
-Much of the practical guidance provided in this clinical report may be applicable, with modification, to situations of other types of losses, but this clinical report focuses on grief caused by death (ie, bereavement).
+Pediatricians also can play an important role in supporting parents and other caregivers after the death of a child, even in the absence of surviving siblings.^{4-6} In addition, children may experience grief in response to a range of other losses, such as separation from parents because of deployment, incarceration, or divorce, which may be helped by similar caring strategies.

-This clinical report is a revision of an earlier clinical report that introduced some of the key issues that pediatricians should consider in providing support to grieving children.
-Guidance is available elsewhere regarding how to support families faced with the impending or recent death of their child, Including practical advice on how to approach notification of parents about the death of their child in a hospital setting or in the unique context of a disaster.
-Because traumatic events often involve loss, complementary information on providing psychosocial support in the aftermath of a crisis can be found in a recent clinical report, thick may be particularly relevant to pediatricians providing care in emergency departments and intensive care settings.
+This clinical report is a revision of an earlier clinical report that introduced some of the key issues that pediatricians should consider in providing support to grieving children.7 Guidance is available elsewhere regarding how to support families faced with the impending or recent death of their child,4,8 including practical advice on how to approach notification of parents about the death of their child in a hospital setting^{8,9} or in the unique context of a disaster.10 Because traumatic events often involve loss, complementary information on providing psychosocial support in the aftermath of a crisis can be found in a recent clinical report,11 which may be particularly relevant to pediatricians providing care in emergency departments and intensive care settings.